 What to expect

 The Quadrantids are active for a few days but are notorious for their short peak activity window, which lasts for only about 6 hours.
-In 2013, the shower is expected to be seen from January 1 to January 5 with the peak occurring at 12:50 UT on January 3.
-In recent years, the peak ZHR has varied between 80 and 150 with this year expected to be about 120.
+In 2014, the shower is expected to be seen from January 1st to January 5th with the peak occurring at 19:30 UT on January 3rd.
+The good news is that the 3-day-old crescent Moon will not interfere this year.
+The eastern part of Asia is best placed for this year's shower, although western Asia, the Middle East and Europe (particular eastern) should also have a reasonable chance of catching a few meteors.

 As with all meteor showers the meteor trails often streak across the sky quite a distance from the actual radiant point, in many cases thirty, forty or more degrees away and therefore can effectively appear anywhere in the sky.
 It is therefore a good idea not to look directly at the radiant itself, but scan a large area of sky around it.